friuns2/BlackFriday-GPTs-Prompts/gpts/an-english-murder-village.md

 Come up with a title of the story.
 One of the characters is murdered by another of the characters.
 The detective finds the murderer.
 ```

+## Welcome Message
+Please provide me with the name of the detective, a list of characters and a location.

 ## Conversation